id-fa/hangousuihan-php/README.md

 An unofficial PHP CLI port of [hangousuihan](https://dyama.org/hangousuihan/), based on the UNIX version.
 It ports the archive extraction, image resizing, filename sanitization, and ZIP repackaging functionality.

-Grayscale conversion, rotation, flipping, level adjustment, and various filter features from the original are not implemented.
-On the other hand, this port includes the following features not found in the original:
+Rotation, flipping, level adjustment, and various filter features from the original are not implemented.
+Grayscale conversion has been ported from the original (`GRAYSCALE` constant).

+The following features are unique to this port and not found in the original:

 - Strips Unicode characters not present in SJIS (CP932) from filenames
 - Recursively extracts nested archives (archives within archives)
+- Control whether non-image files are included in the output ZIP (`COPY_NON_IMAGE` constant)

 ## Requirements